 6.56.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.56 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1 6.56 applies to Ada.
 In Ada, undefined behaviour is called erroneous execution, and can arise from certain errors that are not required to be detected by the implementation, and whose effects are not in general predictable.

 There are various kinds of errors that can lead to erroneous execution, including: